gustavooavila/Autohotkey-WebSocket-Server/readme.md

 100% Autohotkey implementation of Websocket and HTTP server comes with a mousepad-esque app as example

+This is in a highly experimental phase, here be dragons.

 ## TODO:
 * allow bigger than 125 bytes messages on websocket (just need to implement the other frame types/sizes)
 * add responses for errors and disconnects